 My reading list for this month.

-The story is set in South Dakota with the backdrop of the Black hills range.
+Black Hills is a standalone novel by Nora Roberts.
+The story is set in South Dakota with the backdrop of the Black Hills range.
 It is a story about Lil Chance and Cooper Sullivan.
 I have always enjoyed reading books written by Nora Roberts and I have read many of them over the years.
 I started this book a couple of days back and it’s keeping me interested.
-The plot of the story is going different than my assumptions of it but in a good way.
+The plot of the story is going differently than my assumptions of it but in a good way.
 I might finish this one pretty quickly.

 This book I have is a collection of short stories by French writers in English.
 Over the last week, I have read a few of these stories and they are amazing.
 Some of the writers in there I hadn’t heard of before which was the reason I picked up this book.
 Unlike a full-length novel, it’s much easier to read a short story a day especially when ten other things are going on.
 I am glad I bought this book; so far every story I read has been amazing.

-*Buy a copy on Amazon by clicking on the books covers.
+*Buy a copy on Amazon by clicking on the book covers.